anbjos/5g_mixed-numerology/README.md

 This function ensures that the spectrum is properly centered around DC for symmetric filtering, while preserving the correct frequency alignment via mixer frequency adjustment.

-Absolutely!
-Here's a polished and well-structured version of the section, with technical accuracy and clarity:

 #### Out-of-Band Suppression

 OFDM generates out-of-band (OOB) emissions because transmitting a finite-length symbol is equivalent to applying a **rectangular time-domain window**, which leads to **spectral leakage**.
 To mitigate this, a **low-pass filter** is applied to suppress unwanted frequency components outside the band of interest.